Five Things to do with Your Elderly Parents in Midhurst, Sussex

 Midhurst is a pretty market town, steeped in history and located in the centre of the South Downs National Park.
 Surrounded by verdant scenery, and only a short drive away from the south coast, Midhurst is the perfect destination for a day out or short break with your elderly parents.

 Even as recently as a few years ago, taking your elderly parents on holiday or day trips could be a challenging and time-consuming process.
-Thanks to the increasing popularity of the live-in care-at-home model, it’s possible to employ a qualified carer who will offer 24-7 assistance in day-to-day living to your parents in the comfort of their own home.
+Thanks to the increasing popularity of live-in care in Sussex, it’s possible to employ a qualified carer who will offer 24-7 assistance in day-to-day living to your parents in the comfort of their own home.
 From companion care to dementia care, having a live-in carer makes it easy for your parents to live the life they choose without restrictions.

 Midhurst is the perfect destination for the whole family, offering plenty of shopping along with lovely places to rest, relax and eat and drink.
 The town is steeped in literary history, having inspired writers such as Ruth Rendell, Anya Seton, H G Wells, John Wyndham and Hillaire Belloc, among others.
 Here are five great attractions that will appeal to you and your parents.

 Cowdray is on Midhurst’s doorstep and a must-see for anyone keen on history.
 Both Henry VIII and his daughter Elizabeth visited the Tudor home here, but a fire destroyed the building in the 18th century.
 It’s still possible to tour the ruins during the summer months, and the Tower Rooms have been sensitively restored, to become an art gallery and studio, where art classes are occasionally held.